 Most of the examples of APIs will be provided in a form of JSON-over-HTTP endpoints.
-This is some sort of notation that, as we see it, helps to describe concepts in the most comprehensible manner.
-A GET /v1/orders endpoint call could easily be replaced with an orders.get() method call, local or remote; JSON could easily be replaced with any other data format.
-The semantics of statements shouldn't change.
+This is some sort of notation which, as we see it, helps to describe concepts in the most comprehensible manner.
+GET /v1/orders endpoint call could easily be replaced with orders.get() method call, local or remote; JSON could easily be replaced with any other data format.
+The meaning of assertions shouldn't change.